-The credit rating agencies regularly evaluate the Corporation, and their ratings are based on a number of factors not entirely within the Corporation's control, including conditions affecting the oil and gas industry generally, and the wider state of the economy.
-There can be no assurance that one or more of the Corporation's credit ratings will not be downgraded.
-A reduction in any of the Corporation's current credit ratings could adversely affect the cost and availability of borrowing, and access to sources of liquidity and capital.
+The credit rating agencies regularly evaluate the Corporation and its long-term and short-term debt, and their ratings are based on the Corporation's financial strength and a number of factors not entirely within the Corporation's control, including conditions affecting the oil and gas industry generally, and the state of the economy.
+There can be no assurance that one or more of the Corporation's current credit ratings could adversely affect the cost and availability of borrowing, and access to sources of liquidity and capital.